 However, the rapporteur attempts to agree on option 3 with following reasons:

 - The Rel-16 MAC CE can be used alone without the help of the Rel-15 MAC CE.
-The Rel-15 MAC CE is a kind of optimized signaling.
+The Rel-15 MAC CE is a kind of optimized ignalling.

 - Introducing the Rel-15 MAC CE requires further discussion like open issue 2.